 Bigfoot or man in a gorilla suit?
-This is frame from a movie purporting to be of the famous Bigfoot or Sasquatch of the northwest United States.
+This is a frame from a movie purporting to be of the famous Bigfoot or Sasquatch of the northwest United States.

 Cryptozoology is the search for, and study of, animals that fall outside the normal realm of zoology.
 Subjects of crytozoological investigation include legendary "monsters", such as the Loch Ness Monster, and human-type creatures such as the Yeti and Bigfoot.